| China, with a recorded history of 5,000

 Tricolor Glazed pottery of the Tang Dynasty (618 - 907) and so

+on.
 China Seals can be made of metal,

 jade, animal tooth or horn and caved with characters.
 It is a